la900415/Astrocytes_COVID19/README.md

 Scripts are located in the bin folder.
 Several packages are required before runnig the scripts.

 # Figures
-Figures are located in the figs folder.
+Figures are located in the figs folder and were zip compressed.
 Before running the scripts to generate the figures remember to install the R packages or check using library().

 # Files
 Input files are located in the xlsx folder and corresponds to tables for specific analysis.
 The quantitative tables (tsv) and dataset.RData file from MS-DAP output have been deposited into the PRIDE repository with the dataset identifier PXD075605.